 Deciding which type of property to buy isn’t always an easy decision.

-When choosing between a house, an apartment, or a townhouse, there are quite a few factors to consider.
-These include whether you’ll need more space in the future if you’re planning on starting a family, if you plan on living in the property, or are buying it as an investment property to rent out.
+When deciding between a house, an apartment, or a townhouse, there are many variables to consider.
+These include whether you’ll need more space in the future if you’re planning to have a family, if you plan on living in the home, or you are buying it as an investment property to rent out.

 Here are a few questions you should ask yourself before you start your property hunt to help determine which property type is best for you.